iterative/helm-charts/README.md

 ## Upgrading to 0.60.x and above

-This  0.60.0 fixes the issue with Ingress objects not being cleaned up.
+Version 0.60.0 fixes an issue with Ingress objects not getting cleaned up.
-To upgrade to 0.60.0 and above, you need to manually delete the Ingress object before upgrading:
+To upgrade to 0.60.0 and above, you need to manually delete the existing Ingress object before upgrading:

 ```bash
 kubectl delete ingress -l app.kubernetes.io/managed-by=Helm --namespace studio
 kubectl delete ingress blobvault --namespace studio
 ```

-The rest of upgrade process is the same as described below.
+The rest of the upgrade process is the same as described below.

 ## Update Studio Version